xs1l3n7x/9gagEx/README.md

 chrome://extensions/

 ## Enable Developer Mode:
 On the Extensions page, toggle the Developer mode switch in the top-right corner to enable it.

 ## Load the Unpacked Extension:

 - Click the Load unpacked button that appears after enabling Developer mode.
 - A file dialog will open.
-Navigate to the folder containing your extension files (the one with the manifest.json file).
+Navigate to the folder containing your extension files (the one with the manifest.json "unpacked_extension" folder).
 - Select the folder and click Select Folder (or Open on macOS).

 ## Verify the Extension: